Unlock Savings with the

 I’ve just signed up to a retailer, can I switch to this plan now?

 Yes, you can.
-If your house has a solar system and Powerwall fully installed you are eligible for this energy plan.
+If your house has a solar system and Powerwall fully installed, or if you purchase one through Tesla or another supplier, you are eligible for this energy plan.
 The standard 10 business day cooling off period applies between retailers, and Energy Locals will manage the switch for you.